microprediction/microprediction/README.md

     pip install microprediction

+This library can be used both to contribute predictions and solicit predictions.

 # Read client

 It is possible to retrieve most quantities at www.microprediction.org with direct web calls such as https://www.microprediction.org/live/cop.json.
 For example: